Hale Kaheka

 No analysis available

-I searched for direct references to fireworks views from lanais, windows, or the building itself.
-The remarks mention ocean, city, mountain, and Diamond Head views, but nothing about seeing fireworks.
+I searched for explicit references to fireworks views from lanais, windows, or units.
+The remarks mention city, mountain, ocean, and Diamond Head views, but nothing about fireworks visibility.

 No analysis available